-You can ask your local Health & Social Care Trust or the Housing Executive to help you if you are 16 or 17 and have nowhere safe to live.
+Ask Social Services or the Housing Executive for help if you are under 18 and have nowhere safe to live.

-The assessment is called a UNOCINI assessment.
-UNOCINI stands for Understanding the Needs of Children in Northern Ireland.
+Social Services will do an assessment of your needs.
+It's called a UNOCINI assessment.
+This stands for Understanding the Needs of Children in Northern Ireland.

-Social Services will be responsible for providing you with somewhere to live if you are 16 or 17 and
+Social Services have to find you a safe place to live if you are under 18 and

 - you don’t have anywhere to live or

-- it is not safe or suitable for you to return where you were previously living or
+- it is not safe or suitable for you to return where you were living or

 - your parent or guardian refuses to let you return.